Jerusalem is the holy place for Christianity, Judaism, and Islam.

 Herod the Great established a Kingdom as a vassal of the Roman Empire.

-Around 19 BC, he started a reconstruction of the Second Temple which outer wall is now the Western Wall.
+Around 19 BC, he started a reconstruction of the Second Temple whose outer wall is now the Western Wall.

-After Herod’s death, the capital is transferred to Caesarea.
+After Herod’s death, the capital was transferred to Caesarea.
 Jerusalem lost its governmental function.

 The First Jewish–Roman War took place by the Jews against the Roman Empire.

-The Temple, the identity of the Jews, was destroyed by the Roman.
+The Temple, the identity of the Jews, was destroyed by the Romans.
 Jerusalem fell.

 Roman emperor Hadrian crushed the Jewish rebellion, the Jews were banished from Jerusalem (Diaspora).

 Hadrian rebuilt Jerusalem as a Roman city.
-Jerusalem was then renamed as Aelia Capitolina.
+Jerusalem was then renamed Aelia Capitolina.